St. Vartan Park: Planning and construction

 The park was constructed from 1904 to 1905 and was originally named St. Gabriel's Park after the former St. Gabriel Church located at 310 East 37th Street, however, before the park was completed there were debates over its naming.
 Some of the local residents—including members of the St. Gabriel Church—felt that the park should instead be named "Civic Park" in recognition of the nearby Civic Club and the efforts of Captain F. Norton Goddard to locate the new park in the district.
 Although the name of the park had been designated as "Civic Park" by the Department of Parks Board of Commissioners in December 1903, a resolution to change the name to "St. Gabriel's Park" was passed by the New York City Board of Aldermen in March 1904 and ended the debate regarding the name.

+In 1905, the Society of Beaux-Arts Architects called for the design of a yacht harbor and club in the final competition for its Second Paris Prize.
+This program was to be located on the site of the new park as well as additional properties extending north to 37th Street, south to 34th Street, and east to the East River.
+The design called for plans for a park along with a boat basin, clubhouse, garage, library, lighthouse, maritime museum, monument or fountain to John Paul Jones, and restaurant.
+Drawings from the competition were exhibited at the Art Students League; the winner was John Wynkoop, who received a $2,500 prize to attend the École des Beaux-Arts de Paris.
+An extension of the St. Gabriel's Park to include the block on the east side of First Avenue was later proposed by the Local Board of the Kip's Bay District, but the idea was rejected by the Board of Estimate and Apportionment in 1907.